jifalops/localization/README.md

 ## Developer notes
 The app uses Firebase as a remote database.
 The project name is localization-7535f.

+### Terminology
+* Raw sample - An individual sample received by the platform.
+* Refined sample - Multiple raw samples combined into one using rules obtained from the database.
+* Neural network settings - Define how to apply NN training results (done elsewhere) to a sample to estimate distance.
+* Immediate range - Ranging done on a raw sample.
+* Refined range - Ranging done on a refined sample.

 ### Screens
 1. MainActivity - Allows to user to choose which use case they are using the app for.
    It also shows some status information.